 Examples:

-Requirement: (requirement) Provide training for new team members when necessary, (anticipated impact) to ensure that they are familiar with the processes & tools the team works with.
+1. Requirement: Provide training for new team members when necessary, to ensure that they are familiar with the processes & tools the team works with.

-Driver: (current situation) The organization regularly integrates new members into existing teams, (effect) and lack of proper training can lead to inefficiencies and errors, (relevance) and an overall decrease in team productivity and quality of work.
+Driver: The organization regularly integrates new members into existing teams, and lack of proper training can lead to inefficiencies and errors, and an overall decrease in team productivity and quality of work.

-- Requirement: (requirement) Ensure that questions delegatees have throughout the project are answered within 24 hours (anticipated impact) to avoid bottlenecks while waiting for a reply.
+2. Requirement: Ensure that questions delegatees have throughout the project are answered within 24 hours to avoid bottlenecks while waiting for a reply.

-- Requirement: (requirement) Inform delegatees of any relevant news or changes and work with them to update the domain’s design when necessary or helpful.
+3. Requirement: Inform delegatees of any relevant news or changes and work with them to update the domain’s design when necessary or helpful.

-- Requirement: (requirement) Participate in scheduled Peer Review sessions with delegatees, (anticipated impact) to support them with ongoing development and maintaining high standards.
+4. Requirement: Participate in scheduled Peer Review sessions with delegatees, to support them with ongoing development and maintain high standards.

-Requirement: (requirement) In case of API changes, prioritize process software development resources to do required modifications, (anticipated impact) to allow automation interfaces to adapt swiftly to changing requirements.
+5. Requirement: In case of API changes, prioritize process software development resources to do required modifications, to allow automation interfaces to adapt swiftly to changing requirements.

-Driver: (current situation) The technological landscape is rapidly evolving, (effect) and failure to promptly adapt to changes like API updates can lead to system incompatibilities or downtimes.
+Driver: The technological landscape is rapidly evolving, and failure to promptly adapt to changes like API updates can lead to system incompatibilities or downtimes.

-Requirement: (requirement) Proactively advocate for the work of delegatees with C-level and address concerns that they have (anticipated impact) to build credibility and support early on in the project.
+6. Requirement: Proactively advocate for the work of delegatees with C-level and address concerns that they have to build credibility and support early on in the project.

-Driver: (current situation) Delegatees often face challenges in having their perspectives and needs understood and prioritized by top-level management, (effect) which can result in misalignment of goals and lack of support for critical projects.
+Driver: Delegatees often face challenges in having their perspectives and needs understood and prioritized by top-level management, which can result in misalignment of goals and lack of support for critical projects.

 Tips:

-- Describe all responsibilities that the delegator keeps or takes on to support delegatees to successfully account for this domain.
+• Describe all responsibilities that the delegator keeps or takes on to support delegatees to successfully attend to this domain.
 This includes responsibilities that may only require a small effort but that make the team’s or role keeper’s lives easier.

-What competencies, qualities and skills are required – or at least preferable – to successfully account for this domain?
+What competencies, qualities and skills are required — or at least preferable — to successfully attend to this domain?

-For selecting suitable delegatees, and for identifying important areas for training and development, it’s helpful to determine any attributes that are considered necessary or desirable for the role keeper or team members to have, to successfully account for this domain.
+For selecting suitable delegatees, and for identifying important areas for training and development, it’s helpful to determine any attributes that are considered necessary or desirable for the role keeper or team members to have, to successfully attend to this domain.

 Examples:

-- Experience in coaching, mentoring and training with individuals and groups around the topics of collaboration, team and or organizational development.
+1. Experience in coaching, mentoring, and training with individuals and groups around the topics of collaboration, team, and organizational development.

-- At least one year of project experience with Apache Cassandra, Apache Kafka and ClickHouse.
+5. At least one year of project experience with Apache Cassandra, Apache Kafka, and ClickHouse

-- Working knowledge of software architecture principles, including microservices architecture and domain-driven design.
+6. Working knowledge of software architecture principles, including microservices architecture and domain-driven design

-- Effective communication skills, both verbal and written, to elicit product requirements from a diverse user-base.
+7. Effective communication skills, both verbal and written, to elicit product requirements from a diverse user base

-- Minimum 4 years experience of working with Scrum in a team.
+9. Minimum 4 years of experience working with Scrum in a team

 Tips: